paulpogoda/OSINT-Tools-Kyrgyzstan/README.md

 A list of OSINT tools that may be useful to you when conducting investigations related to Kyrgyz Rebublic.
 Do you want me to add more?
 Make a pull-request.
 Unless further clarified, the site or project has versions in Kyrgyz and Russian only.
 Some resources have English language versions as well

+## Contributions
+Fell free to join to this project — [OSINT For Countries V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0)

  ## Table of content:
  - [Open Data portals](#open-data-portals)
  - [Legal Entities](#legal-entities)